 This Vegan Creamed Corn with Jalapeños is made without any cream.
 Though it’s still super rich and creamy!
 This sweet and spicy dish is deliciously comforting for the cooler months.
 As we are in the last few days of 2016, I’m craving comfort food more and more.

 Perhaps it’s because I’ve been reading the news every day.
-(UGH!!)
-Or perhaps it’s because the weather in LA was finally cold.
-(Though, it has already warmed right back up.)
+(UGH!)
+Or perhaps it’s because the weather in LA is finally cold.
+(Though, it’s already warming right back up.)
 Or perhaps it’s because corn is one of my absolute favorite comfort foods.

 Though this is not a heavy, rich dish at all — it tastes like it is.
 And while I’m calling it a side dish, I would happily sit down with a big bowl as a main course.

 Don’t you just love something naturally sweet with something naturally spicy?
 I do!
 That’s why corn with jalapeños is such a great blend of ingredients.

 Some ideas for what to serve with Vegan Creamed Corn with Jalapeños: